MagnusVV/MagnusVV/README.md

 ## Short, short bits about me
 - 👋 Hi, I’m Magnus Vargvinter.
-- 👀 I’m interested in web development, the web's role in peoples life, digital design and expression, computer and board games, movies and people.
+- 👀 I’m interested in web development, digital design and expression, computer and board games, movies and people.
 - 🌱 I’m currently learning wed development at Yrgo, Göteborg.
-- 💞️ My goal is a new career path into web development, and a hope to collaborate on web design projects in the future.
+- 💞️ My goal is a new career path into web development, and a hope to collaborate on projects in the future.
 - 📫 How to reach me: svartkub@msn.com || +46 70 719 02 68 || [LinkedIn](https://se.linkedin.com/in/magnus-vargvinter-415987150) || [Portfolio](https://magnusvargvinter-portfolio.netlify.app/)

-## About this Github profile
-I created this profile at the start of my education early autumn 2022.
-As of now it consists of repositories with the code from my larger school projects.
-For myself, it's a nice way to see my own gradual progress in web coding, from simpler PHP projects to more advanced projects using frameworks.
-For others, it's a good way to follow my journey, but also to get a grasp on the breatdh of what we learn during this web developer course.

-### So what's on here?
-As mentioned above, one will find a handful of repositories with the code from my school projects.
-Some projects are entirely my own, while others are collaborations with other students.
-In the case of collaborations, the other participants' names (or nicks) will be credited, and forked repositories will be shown as forked.
-Every repository will have some small comments about its project, and a link if it's been deployed.
-A number of them also contains code reviews from fellow students.
+## GitHub Profile Overview:
+Started in autumn 2022, this profile tracks my web coding progress from basic PHP to advanced frameworks during my ongoing education.
+It houses repositories featuring code from solo and collaborative school projects, with clear credits for contributors.
+Each repository includes project comments, deployment links, and some have code reviews.

-### The future
+### Future Plans:
-I'm now halfway through the course, so the idea is for the amount of finished projects here to grow, including the large graduation project come this autumn (scary but exciting).
-The final semester, January to June 2024, will be dedicated entirely to LIA (workplace-based learning), so what happens with this space during that time I don't really know yet.
-I bet it will be put to good use, though. 😀
+At the halfway point in my course, I plan to add more finished projects, including a significant graduation project in autumn.
+The final semester (January to June 2024) will be dedicated to workplace-based learning (LIA), with the future use of this space yet to be determined.
+Exciting times ahead! 😄
 <!---
 MagnusVV/MagnusVV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.